layilin/SP23-33852/_texts/sc-page145.md

 - FERN root cut small, and tied with many a knot;
 - Old teeth extracted from a white man's skull;
 - A lizard's skeleton; a serpent's head:
-- Those mix'd with salt, and water from the spring, [390]
+- These mix'd with salt, and water from the spring, [390]
 - Are in a phial pour'd; o'er these the leach
 - Mutters strange jargon, and wild circles forms.